 - See also: Images of Bear Island

-The island contains old gnarled oaks, tall pines, flowering thornbushes, moss-covered grey stones, and steep hills with streams.
+The beautiful but remote island contains old gnarled oaks, tall pines, flowering thornbushes, moss-covered grey stones, and steep hills with streams.

 Aside from a few crofters, the inhabitants of Bear Island live along the coasts and fish the seas.
 In days past, ironborn and free folk from the Frozen Shore raided Bear Island while the men were fishing, leaving the defense of the island to its women.
 This created a warrior culture among the women.

 Bear Island has long been disputed by the north and the Iron Islands.
 Thousands of years ago, Bear Island was ruled by House Woodfoot prior to its conquest by the ironborn.
 The ironmen of antiquity controlled the Sunset Sea from Bear Island and the Frozen Shore as far south as the Arbor.